Chalk Paint Furniture 101: Transform Thrift Store Finds!

 More chalk paint furniture thrift store makeover tips:

-• Buy as low as possible to ensure you are getting a good deal compared to new furniture!
-Go to thrift stores on half-off days, and don’t be afraid to offer a bit less at garage sales or at flea markets.
-Maybe you already have a piece of furniture on hand that you’d like to freshen up!
+- Buy as low as possible to ensure you are getting a good deal compared to new furniture!
+Go to thrift stores on half-off days, and don’t be afraid to offer a bit less at garage sales or flea markets.

-• Painting and refinishing supplies can add up, so keep that in mind when starting this hobby.
+- Painting and refinishing supplies can add up, so keep that in mind when starting this hobby.
 It may be more of an upfront investment for supplies and brushes, but you can take care of them and reuse them lots of times.
-We are always doing home improvement projects so I tend to always have extra sandpaper, leftover paint, and brushes laying around.

 What about the idea of casually flipping thrift store finds after a fresh coat of chalk paint for a profit?